A Guide To Tasmania's Tamar Valley

 There are so many things to do in Tasmania.
 Beaconsfield is one of them; it is a fascinating town with charm and important history.

 Visiting the gold-mining town is an absolute must when making a Tamar Valley itinerary.
 Walk through the Beaconsfield Mine and Heritage Centre, learning about the town’s extraordinary local stories, including the shocking 2006 mining disaster.
-There are hands-on exhibits and the gripping artefacts that will take you on a fascinating historic journey.
+There are hands-on exhibits and gripping artefacts that will take you on a fascinating historic journey.

 A wonderful experience for all ages, Hillwood Berries is a locally owned, family run business that lets you pick your own delicious berries.
 Depending on the season, you can fill your punnet with Strawberries, Raspberries, Blackberries and/or Blueberries.
 It is the perfect fresh addition for your fridge - after no doubt filling it with wine and cheeses.
 The shop also sells coffee and cakes, fruit wines, jams, honey beer, balsamic and much more.